LeTourneau Empowering Global Solutions: Senegal

-The LEGS team conducted its first Technology Transfer Workshop (TTW) in Senegal in the summer of 2009.
-The goal of this workshop was to introduce the LEGS knee as another prosthetic option, and to teach local clinicians in the manufacturing of the LEGS knee, which would be used as part of a complete prosthetic limb for amputees.
+The LEGS/LIMBS team conducted its first Technology Transfer Workshop (TTW) in Senegal in the summer of 2009.
+The goal of this workshop was to introduce the LEGS/LIMBS knee as another prosthetic option, and to teach local clinicians in the manufacturing of the LEGS knee, which would be used as part of a complete prosthetic limb for amputees.

-The LEGS team was hosted in Senegal by Dr. Amadou Koura Ndao, Director of the Centre National d’Appareillage Orthopedie in Senegal.
+The LEGS/LIMBS team was hosted in Senegal by Dr. Amadou Koura Ndao, Director of the Centre National d’Appareillage Orthopedie in Senegal.
 The center has operated for many years and has been committed to providing the highest possible service to the disabled of Senegal.
 The TTW was attended by officials from four different organizations related to prosthetics.
-Some were from other parts of Senegal, and some were from different countries in West Africa, all of whom were very impressed by the LEGS technology.
-In fact, the Senegalese Ministry of Health was so impressed with the Workshop put on by the LEGS team that officials have offered to collaborate with clinics in Senegal to provide them with the Delrin plastic necessary for producing the LEGS knee, lowering the costs of production even further.
+Some were from other parts of Senegal, and some were from different countries in West Africa, all of whom were very impressed by the LEGS/LIMBS technology.
+In fact, the Senegalese Ministry of Health was so impressed with the Workshop put on by the LEGS/LIMBS team that officials have offered to collaborate with clinics in Senegal to provide them with the Delrin plastic necessary for producing the LEGS/LIMBS knee, lowering the costs of production even further.
 The LEGS team plans to return to Senegal next summer to follow up with the patients that it fitted this past summer, and to expand its available technology around the region.

 Sierra Leone

-The LEGS team was active in Sierra Leone from 2007-2008.
+The LEGS/LIMBS team was active in Sierra Leone from 2007-2008.
 Their first trip in January 2007 was to evaluate the potential for having Sierra Leone as a hub.
 During this time, [Mercy Ships-New Steps] became LEGS’ host during their trips to Sierra Leone.
-This was followed by a trip in 2008 where LEGS held a TTW in the National Center for Rehabilitation in Freeown.
+This was followed by a trip in 2008 where LEGS held a TTW in the National Center for Rehabilitation in Freetown.
 The TTW was attended by NGO’s such as Handicap International (HI) and the Prosthetic Outreach Foundation (POF).
 After Mercy Ships-New Steps pulled out of Sierra Leone, the LEGS team lost its host, and was unable to return.
 However, local professionals working for POF are still manufacturing the LEGS M1 Knee, proving that LEGS technology is a viable option for a locally obtainable prosthetic solution.